FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/overview.md

     "title": "Introduction",
     "linkTitle": "Introduction",
     "weight": "40"
-}The <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>'s SPI allows customers to extend the out-of-the-box capabilities in a safe and supported way.
-Following the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> <span class="mc-variable axway_variables.Release_Number variable">5.5</span> Developer Guide, they can create, update, and maintain their own plugins using a concrete version (for example 1.7) of the Service Provider Interface.
+}The {{< SecureTransport/componentshortname  >}}'s SPI allows customers to extend the out-of-the-box capabilities in a safe and supported way.
+Following the {{< SecureTransport/componentshortname  >}} {{< SecureTransport/releasenumber  >}} Developer Guide, they can create, update, and maintain their own plugins using a concrete version (for example 1.7) of the Service Provider Interface.
 Those plugins will not be deleted and can be successfully used after product update and/or upgrade.
 There are four different SPIs that cover the following functional areas:

 -   Transfer Sites
 -   Authentication